nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Adding an event: `add`
 Adds an event to the schedule.
 Assuming x is an switch.
 Use –x to specify the attributes to edit.

-Format: `add –e EVENTNAME –st STARTTIME –sd STARTDATE –et ENDTIME –ed ENDDATE`
+Format: `add –e EVENTNAME –st STARTTIME –sd STARTDATE –et ENDTIME –ed ENDDATE -v VENUE`
 * sd and ed must be of the format YYYY/MM/DD
 * e, sd and st are compulsory fields
 * ed and et are optional, but they must be written together if you use them
+* v is optional

 #### Examples of usage
 * Add event that starts and ends on different days: `add –e Career Fair –st 14:00 –sd 2023/02/10 –et 16:00 –ed 2023-02-11`